opil/documentation/docs/final_documentation_structure/BPO/User_Manual.md

+# BPO Start guide
+In the following, a start guide of the BPO module is described in detail.

-## BPO Task Specification - Set Up Example
+## BPO Task Specification
+To begin with, it is need to set up the required input of the BPO module, called task specification.
+The user creates the task specification on the HMI web interface and then, the HMI sends the task specification to the BPO module through the OCB.

+### How to Set Up a Task Specification
-This is an example of the BPO task specification send by the HMI app.
+Here is an example of the task specification.
 At the moment, we address a single robot-human-item problem.
 Multiple robots-humans-items problem could be available in the following version of the BPO module.

 > BPOSpecificationInput.json
 ```